dotnetCarpenter/npm-detectionizr/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
++ 0.1.1 - Fix for event listeners not being called for nodejs modules.
 + 0.1.0 - Initial release

 ## License